ncatlab/nlab-content/pages/1/7/4/3/3471/content.md

 ## Definition

-We start describing the more explit notions of global sections of bundles and then work our way towards the more abstract notions in terms of [[topos]] theory.
+We start describing the more explicit notions of global sections of bundles and then work our way towards the more abstract notions in terms of [[topos]] theory.

 ### Of bundles